 Posted in Recipes on 17.03.2018

 If you’ve never made your own falafel it’s easier than you might think.
 And, in all honesty, so much tastier.
-I’ve always found the shop bought ones to be either too bland or conversely over-spiced.
+I find the shop bought ones to be either too bland or conversely over-spiced.
 The best thing about making your own anything is YOU get to decide what goes in it.
 And you don’t need much to make more than decent falafel!

 Chickpeas are amazing aren’t they?
 Falafel, hummus, crackers, roasted, in a pie … even meringue!
 Well not strictly meringue as you only use the water tinned chickpeas come in but it’s still a chickpea derivative ?